pingcap/docs-cn/ecosystem-tool-user-guide.md

 > **Note:**
 >
 > The Syncer tool is no longer maintained.
 For scenarios related to Syncer, it is recommended that you use DM's incremental task mode instead.

+## OLAP Query tool

+TiDB provides the OLAP query tool TiSpark, which allows you to query TiDB tables as if you were using native Spark.

+### Query TiKV data source using Spark

+[TiSpark](/tispark-overview.md) is a thin layer built for running Apache Spark on top of TiKV to answer the complex OLAP queries.
+It takes advantages of both the Spark platform and the distributed TiKV cluster and seamlessly glues to TiDB, and provides a one-stop Hybrid Transactional and Analytical Processing (HTAP) solution.